ChenLiu-1996/CitationMap/README.md

     ----
     scholar_id: str
         Your Google Scholar ID.
+    output_path: str
+        (default is 'citation_map.html')
+        The path to the output HTML file.
     use_proxy: bool
         (default is False)
         If true, we will use a scholarly proxy.